 As Speaker of the House, Matt led passage of a law eliminating the "poverty tax," state liens on people who have in the past depended on state assistance; and championed a historic investment in children's mental health.

-Since being elected in 2010, Matt has been named one of the Hartford Business Journal's "40 Under Forty," been honored by the North Central Regional Mental Health Board, been named a "Community Champion" by the Connecticut Community Providers Association, been named "Legislator of the Year" by the CT Chapter of the American College of Physicians and been recognized by the Connecticut State Medical Society.
+Since being elected in 2010, Matt has been named one of the Hartford Business Journal's "40 Under Forty," been honored by the North Central Regional Mental Health Board, been named a "Community Champion" by the Connecticut Community Providers Association, received the "Graduate of the Past Decade Impact Award" from the UConn School of Law Alumni Association, been named "Legislator of the Year" by the CT Chapter of the American College of Physicians and been recognized by the Connecticut State Medical Society.